OEM for least squares problems: POSSESSING GROUPING COHERENCE

 \section{POSSESSING GROUPING COHERENCE}

-\parindent In this section, we consider the convergence of the OEM algorithm when the regression matrix $\m{X}$ in (\ref{lm}) is singular due to fully aliased columns or other conditions.
+\parindent Data with fully aliasing structures commonly appear in observational studies and designed experiments.
+Here we consider the convergence of the OEM algorithm when the regression matrix $\m{X}$ in (\ref{lm}) is singular due to fully aliased columns.
 Let $\m{X}$ be standardized as in (\ref{stand}) with columns $\v{x}_1,\ldots,\v{x}_p$.
-If $\v{x}_i$ and $\v{x}_j$ are fully aliased, i.e., $|\v{x}_i|=|\v{x}_2|$, then the objective function in (\ref{pls}) for the lasso is not strictly convex and has many minima (Zou and Hastie 2005).
-Data with fully aliasing structures commonly appear in observational studies and various classes of experimental designs like supersaturated designs (Wu 1993; Lin 1993; Tang and Wu 1997; Li and Lin 2002; Xu and Wu 2005) and factorial designs (Dey and Mukerjee 1999; Mukerjee and Wu 2006).
+If $\v{x}_i$ and $\v{x}_j$ are fully aliased, i.e., $|\v{x}_i|=|\v{x}_j|$, then the objective function in (\ref{pls}) for the lasso is not strictly convex and has many minima (Zou and Hastie 2005).

-Zou and Hastie (2005) states that if some columns of $\m{X}$ are identical, it is desirable to have grouping coherence by assigning the same coefficient to them.
+If some columns of $\m{X}$ are identical, it is desirable to have grouping coherence with the same regression coefficient.
+This is suggested by Zou and Hastie (2005) and others.
 Definition~\ref{df1} makes this precise.

 \begin{definition} An estimator $\hat{\vb}=(\hat{\beta}_1,\ldots,\hat{\beta}_p)'$ of $\vb$ in (\ref{lm}) has \emph{grouping coherence} if $\v{x}_i=\v{x}_j$ implies $\hat{\beta}_i=\hat{\beta}_j$ and $\v{x}_i=-\v{x}_j$ implies $\hat{\beta}_i=-\hat{\beta}_j$. \end{definition}